Rugby Road: Beta Bridge

 An integral part of Rugby Road is Beta Bridge.
-In the 1850s, a bridge was erected over the Chesapeake and Ohio train tracks in the location of what is now Beta Bridge, but the current structure was built in 1923.
+In the 1850s, a bridge was erected over the Virginia Central (later to become the Chesapeake and Ohio in the late 1860s) train tracks in the location of what is now Beta Bridge, but the current structure was built in 1923.
 The bridge was a part of a citywide paving and improvement project to prepare Charlottesville area streets for the automobile.
 Although it was originally known simply as the Rugby Road Bridge, when the Beta Theta Pi fraternity built their house at the corner of Chancellor and Rugby in 1927, it took its current name.
 In 1971, that fraternity location was closed, and the Delta Upsilon fraternity moved into its current location at 180 Rugby Road.
 As the unofficial monitors of the bridge, brothers and pledges of DU would paint over offensive messages or messages which did not contain 'THX DU' (for "Thanks Delta Upsilon").
 In 2011, Beta Theta Pi moved back into their original house next to the bridge, and now messages typically contain 'THX Beta'.

 The tradition of bridge-painting at the university actually began in 1901 with students painting the railroad bridge crossing over University Avenue at The Corner.
 When the railroad tried to discourage the practice, students moved their messages to Beta Bridge on Rugby.
 The first recorded painting occurred in 1926 when a group of students reportedly splashed the bridge with green paint.
 Sports scores and praises for athletes remained the most common messages on the bridge until St. Patrick's Day of 1967.
 Holiday supporters painted the bridge a "festive" Irish green, but supporters of the English crown painted over the green with red, also writing "God Save the Queen" in white.
 The Irish patriots responded by changing the word "Queen" to "Green", and the tradition took off from there.
 Today, many University organizations paint the bridge to promote their activities.